Tesla Universal Wall Connector Review

 - PVC adhesive and strain relief fittings

-- Screwdrivers and torque wrench
+- Screwdrivers and a torque wrench

 - Tesla Universal Wall Charger